Real Estate (M.S.)

 About the Fordham Real Estate Institute

-The Fordham Real Estate Institute (REI) offers a Master of Science in Real Estate (MSRE) degree, graduate certificates in real estate finance and in real estate development and construction management, a Bachelor of Science in Real Estate (BSRE) degree, and a comprehensive array of non-credit professional certificates and programs online.
+The Fordham Real Estate Institute (REI) offers a Master of Science in Real Estate (MSRE) degree, advanced certificates in real estate finance and in real estate development and construction management, a Bachelor of Science in Real Estate (BSRE) degree, and a comprehensive array of non-credit professional certificates and programs online.
 The programs are offered at the Lincoln Center campus in Manhattan and in Westchester County, New York.
 Taught and developed by leading industry practitioners, our programs provide real-world skill sets for current and up-and-coming professionals.
 Flexibility and convenience are program hallmarks.
 Classes can be taken in person and online, at various paces.

 To learn more about the M.S. in Real Estate, visit the PCS section of the Fordham website.